-We are going to be looking at the newest gadgets for Bea, Darryl, Sprout, and Nita being added to the game.
+We are going to be looking at the Brawl Stars new gadgets for Bea, Darryl, Sprout, and Nita being added to the game.
 To vote which gadgets you want to see in Brawl Stars, go to Brawl Stars Twitter and vote for your favorite gadgets.
 Let’s start – Note that individual builds will be shorter than normal, because they are grouped together.

 Bea’s second gadget, RATTLED HIVE, can be used three times per match.
 Bea unleashes three bees/projectiles that circle away from her.
 The damage is from 370 to 1000!
 This damage increases as the bees travel farther from Bea.
 This means that the bees can deal 3000 damage to a single target.
 Even if the enemy is nearby Bea, and all three bees hit, she will deal minimum of 1110 damage.
 These bees can pierce through the enemies, meaning one bee can hit more than 1 target.

 This gadget will be very useful when trying to control an area, since the bees will circle around in a circle.
 One thing to note that a bee won’t deal damage twice to the same enemy, which means each bee can only damage the same enemy only once.
 The bees are not stopped by the wall which will help her deal with throwers and Penny’s turret.

 Another thing to know is that, unlike Brock’s super, the bees follow Bea, meaning she will have some control over where the bees travel.
 However, since the bees travel away from her, it won’t be easy to control without experience.
 It’s also going to make it easier to dodge the shots.

 One tip to dodge these bees is to move in when Bea is not moving.
 However, if Bea is moving, go the opposite direction of Bea.
 For example, if she is moving towards you, you should move towards her.
 If she is moving away from you, you should move away.
 But most of the time, you should move in.